Skip to Primary Menu Skip to Main Content

 • Improving guidance on a range of standardized monitoring methods.

-For more information on the efforts of this working group, including the group’s work plan, meeting summaries, and slide decks, visit the Marine Bird Distribution Working Group SharePoint
+For more information on the efforts of this working group, including the group’s work plan, meeting summaries, and slide decks, visit the Marine Bird Distribution Working Group SharePoint.
+To get involved, please reach out to RWSC Bird & Bat Subcommittee Coordinator Zara Dowling ([email protected]).

 The working group has compiled various existing resources related to the above objectives, including existing guidance for conducting surveys, key scientific literature on changes in marine bird distributions in relation to offshore development, species prioritization efforts, species distribution data.